nathanrw/nathanrw.github.io/src/content/posts/20231125_the_curse_of_the_blood_eagle/index.md

 #### Lock 2
 Door to the hoard.
 This will be the hardest puzzle.
-- Core is in an encrypted message.
+- Code is in an encrypted message.
 - Secret key given by crossword puzzle.
 - 9234